How to Watch Oregon State at Washington in College Softball

 How to Watch Oregon State at Washington in College Softball Today:

-Live stream the Oregon State at Washington game on fuboTV: Start with a 7-day free trial!
+Live stream the Oregon State at Washington match on fuboTV: Start with a 7-day free trial!

-Most recently, Oregon State picked up a pair of wins in its series against Arizona to claim victory over the Wildcats.
-The two wins brought the Beavers to a seven-game win streak before it was broken in game three when Arizona picked up the win in the final contest with a 9-1 defeat.
+Oregon State's Mariah Mazon pitched well going the distance but gave up one too many runs against Washington.
+Gabbie Plain was just a bit better also throwing a complete game for her 10th win of the season.
+The biggest contributors of this game were Kinsey Fiedler and Jadelyn Allchin who both hit homers to help give the Huskies the edge.

-The Huskies' most recent series was also against the Wildcats and they, too, won the series winning two out of three games.
-Arizona got on the board first in the third inning.
-The Huskies answered in the fourth and it was back and forth until the sixth when Washington put up seven runs to secure the victory.
-Games two and three were much closer, with the Huskies winning game two 7-5 and losing game three 9-10.
+The Huskies will still try to improve on their 4-6 record in conference play as there is just one month left in the regular season after yesterday's game.
+The Beavers will try to get back on track for Game 2.
+They've lost two in a row with the Washington opener and the finale of their previous series against Arizona.
+Before that, the Beavers had won six in a row outscoring their opponents 31-3 in those games.
+They still are 31-9 overall and 7-5 in the Pac-12.
+Look for them to get back to their dominating ways tonight.

 Regional restrictions may apply.